Developer: Torn Banner Studios

 Some levels have traps in them that you can activate to help your team or whittle down someone’s health before going in for the kill.
 Each class is a lot of fun to play and I found myself constantly switching between them unlike other multiplayer games.
 I just wish there were more classes.
 Four isn’t all that much, and there aren’t enough maps.
 Torn Banner is putting out free content, but it’s been slow coming since release last year.
 However, I still find myself coming back and playing a few rounds at least once a week, the game is very addictive.

 The game modes are also lacking.
 There’s just Team Deathmatch, Free-for-All (Deathmatch), Capture the Flag, and Dueling which is 1v1.
 There are a couple more, but these are typical modes found in other games.
 One mode that is unique to this game is a siege type mode where you use battering rams, trebuchets, and various other long-range siege weapons to break into the enemy’s fortress and take it over.
 That is probably the most fun.
 On one map my team was trying to push a battering ram through a small village.
 We were trying to fight off the other team and it was a constant back and forth.
 Once we got to the front doors their archers made easy work of the battering team because their moat didn’t allow us to surround the team and defend them.
 We just had to do archer battles or hang back and wait for people to come out.

-As it stand, Chivalry has proven to be a very popular and well made multiplayer game.
+As it stands, Chivalry has proven to be a very popular and well made multiplayer game.
 The graphics are fantastic and everything looks superb.
 Hopefully Torn Banner can continue to dole out new content to make players happy and continue playing.